Site icon Welcome To Infinity

 Neptune is also known for its large storms that are visible in its atmosphere, including the Great Dark Spot that was discovered in 1989.
 This is believed to have been a giant storm system that lasted for several years before dissipating.
 The spot has since disappeared and been replaced by a smaller dark spot.

-Neptune has a relatively magnetic field compared to other planets in the solar system, but it is tilted at an angle of 47 degrees from its axis of rotation.
-The planet also has an unusual magnetic field that is highly tilted and offset from its center.
+Neptune has a relatively small magnetic field compared to other planets in the solar system, but it is tilted at an angle of 47 degrees from its axis of rotation.
+The planet also has an magnetic field that is highly tilted and offset from its center.

 Despite being one of the largest planets in the solar system, Neptune has a low density that is slightly greater than that of water.
 If you were to place Neptune in a large enough pool of water, it would float.